EnterpriseTools/video-builder/README.md

 - **AI-Powered Persona Imagery** – GPT‑4 handles clarifying questions while DALL·E 3 (1792×1024) generates persona imagery directly inside Step 2 of the Persona template.
 Manual uploads remain available as a fallback.
 - **Share to Slack** – After final rendering, the success modal exposes a Slack-branded action that uploads the MP4 to your workspace via `POST /api/share-to-slack`, honoring `FEATURE_SLACK` and environment configuration.
-- **Studio-Grade Audio Enhance** – The `/audio-recording` route now includes an **Enhance** button that sends takes through AssemblyAI, FFmpeg `arnndn` + `loudnorm`, and filler-word trimming so exported clips are leveled, de-noised, and ready for Trim or any template.
 - **Fast Trim & Retry** – Any media uploaded through `VideoTemplateCreator` can be trimmed before rendering.
 Trim intent is persisted per template and re-applied on re-open.
 - **Deterministic Temp Cleanup** – All render, trim, and concatenation endpoints attach `BackgroundTasks` that delete their temp directories once `FileResponse` streaming completes, with proactive cleanup for every failure path.
 - **Smart Naming & Status Tracking** – Final downloads adopt the Announcement title automatically, while the Create grid shows thumbnails + checkmarks for every template that has been configured.